GD(LOCAL) - COMMUNITY USE OF COLLEGE DISTRICT FACILITIES

 No signs may be posted on College District property by a community member or organization unless the posting qualifies as a permitted campaign-related use.

-A College District support organization may post a sign with prior approval of the vice chancellor of administrative affairs in accordance with the procedures developed for that purpose.
+A College District support organization may post a sign with prior approval of the dean of administrative services in accordance with the procedures developed for that purpose.

 A community member or organization distributing materials on campus shall provide identification when requested to do so by a College District representative.